Pleura & peritoneum

 • Small mesothelial nests, cords and single cells in lesional stroma; often associated with brisk inflammation

-• Mesothelial nests, cords and single cells may be seen in stromal septa, often associated with brisk inflammation (termed mural mesothelial proliferation) (Cancer 1989;64:1336, Am J Surg Pathol 1986;10:844, Hum Pathol 2003;34:369)
+• Mesothelial nests, cords and single cells may be seen in stromal septa; often associated with brisk inflammation (termed mural mesothelial proliferation) (Cancer 1989;64:1336, Am J Surg Pathol 1986;10:844, Hum Pathol 2003;34:369)

-• Considered a superimposed reactive change
+• Considered to be a superimposed reactive change

 • No diffuse sheet-like growth or infiltration of underlying tissues